skokielibrary/spl-content/_content/mandy/services--parents.markdown

 ##Family resources and activities

 ###Programs

-We offer many lively storytimes and interactive programs for families.
+We offer many lively storytimes and interactive programs for kids and families.
 For full details about all of our youth and family programs, visit our [Events](http://skokielibrary.info/s_programs/index.asp) page.

-[This is redundant and the second sentence is an exact repeat from the Program Room blurb above.
-It is better suited here and programming needed their own callout.]
+[This is redundant and the second sentence is an exact repeat from the Program Room blurb above, but it is better suited here and programming needed their own callout.]

 ###Museum Adventure Pass